 After side streaming, the remaining portion of your wastewater can be referred to as process wastewater.
 This will be cleaning and CIP water in your cellar and brew house as well as any packaging line wastewater, boiler and cooling tower blow down, and general wash down waters.
 Sanitary wastewater (toilets, sinks) should not be included in this waste stream and should be piped directly to the sanitary sewer or facility.

-One technique I have not tried is to add CIP water to your side stream.
-What this accomplishes is you don’t get pH spikes in your process wastewater.
-The side stream material is concentrated and acidic and will neutralize the caustic CIP waters.
-Salinity will increase with this method, which may be of concern in places like California.
+One technique I have not tried is to add spent CIP water to your side stream.
+What this accomplishes is you don’t get pH spikes in your process wastewater, so less pH neutralization chemical is required.
+However side stream water is hauled off site, so the cost of hauling increases.
+Also, salinity will increase with this method which may be of concern, especially in California.